 Learn more about referring a patient to a cardiac surgeon at BWH.

-Our internationally renowned fellowship programs provide intensive surgical training.
-The two-year ACGME-accredited Cardiothoracic Surgery Fellowship program prepares physicians for certification by the American Board of Thoracic Surgery.
+Our internationally renowned residency programs provide intensive surgical training.
+The two-year ACGME-accredited Cardiothoracic Surgery Residency program prepares physicians for certification by the American Board of Thoracic Surgery.
 In addition to the accredited program, we also have a number of positions for clinical and research fellows.

 The participation of non-ACGME clinical fellows helps the division manage the high volume of surgery and maintain the allowable maximum of every-third-night call for the cardiothoracic residents.
 The clinical fellows serve at the discretion of the cardiothoracic chief resident to provide enhanced coverage of surgical cases.
 Highly skilled cardiac surgeons from all over the world spend one to two years in the clinical fellowship program gaining additional skill in cardiac surgery before returning to their countries of origin.
 For more information contact: BWHCardiacSurgeryInquiries@partners.org.